 - Individuals who have not gained from other forms of addiction therapy and have not yet experienced family counseling

-Therapy addresses both family and addiction.
+Therapy addresses both family and addiction Treatment.
 Throughout therapy, it’s important to set goals to identify growth and healing.
 These goals for addiction and family therapy may include:

 Effective Communication: Proper communication methods help families to express in the right way.
 It’s important that both the addicted individual and family members understand how to speak to one another.
 A little bit of respect goes a long way.
 And, when the family understands this, communication gets much easier and more effective.